 - October 20 for the Spring/2nd term

-- A photocopy of the Transcript of records obtained in all previous years of higher education
+- A copy of the Transcript of Records obtained in all previous years of higher education

-- The University Regulations and Data Protection document (French version).
-An English version is available only for information but please make sure you sign the French version
+- The "Doc_reglement_vie_privee_FR" (University regulations and data protection) manually signed (an English version is available only for information; make sure you manually sign the French version)

 - November 15 for the Spring/2nd term

 Address to send your documents: